“This Torah shall not be removed from your mouth”1

 Rebbe Nachman of Breslov teaches that the Shema and Baruch Shem contain a total of twelve words, paralleling the Twelve Tribes of Israel, who parallel the Malchut of Holiness.
 The twelve words contain forty nine letters which parallel the forty nine letters in the names of the Twelve Tribes.
 When you recite these verses with all your heart and soul, you include yourself in the Malchut of Holiness and push away the Sitra Achra (the Other Side/impurity), which attempts to distance each of us from holiness.5

 Further in the Shema, it touches on matters of the heart.
-As we covered in Parashat Shelach, where the second paragraph of the Shema originates, we read again about one’s heart finding strength in servitude.
+As we covered in Parashat Shelach, where the third paragraph of the Shema originates, we read again about one’s heart finding strength in servitude.
 We also learn here about the tzitzit, which many Jews kiss as they recite the Shema.
 It reads as follows:

 דַּבֵּ֞ר אֶל־בְּנֵ֤י יִשְׂרָאֵל֙ וְאָמַרְתָּ֣ אֲלֵהֶ֔ם וְעָשׂ֨וּ לָהֶ֥ם צִיצִ֛ת עַל־כַּנְפֵ֥י בִגְדֵיהֶ֖ם לְדֹרֹתָ֑ם ….וּרְאִיתֶ֣ם אֹת֗וֹ וּזְכַרְתֶּם֙ אֶת־כָּל־מִצְוֹ֥ת יְהֹוָ֔ה וַעֲשִׂיתֶ֖ם אֹתָ֑ם וְלֹֽא־תָת֜וּרוּ אַחֲרֵ֤י לְבַבְכֶם֙ וְאַחֲרֵ֣י עֵֽינֵיכֶ֔ם אֲשֶׁר־אַתֶּ֥ם זֹנִ֖ים אַחֲרֵיהֶֽם